This is what football fans in Crawley said about Southgate after final defeat - send us your thoughts

-This is what football fans from Crawley - the town where Gareth Southgate grew up - said about the England manager after the Euro 2020 final defeat
+This is what football fans from Gareth Southgate's home town said about the England manager after the Euro 2020 final defeat

 Football fans from Crawley - the town where Gareth Southgate have praised the England manager despite the Euro 2020 defeat to Italy.